soulwing/fluent-jdbc/README.md

 ===============

 The `SQLTemplate` class provides the central API you use to perform SQL operations.
+See the [Javadocs] (http://soulwing.github.io/sql-template/maven-site/apidocs/) for full details of the API.

 It is a plain old Java object, with a constructor that takes a JDBC `DataSource`.
 An instance of `SQLTemplate` is thread safe and thus can be used by any number of application components concurrently.